-&lt;sup>11 Bartos, I., Veske, D., Keivani, A., et al. 2018. arXiv:1810.11467
+11 Bartos, I., Veske, D., Keivani, A., et al. 2018. arXiv:1810.11467

-&lt;sup>12 Countryman, S., Keivani, A., Bartos, I., et al. 2019. arXiv:1901.05486
+12 Countryman, S., Keivani, A., Bartos, I., et al. 2019. arXiv:1901.05486

-- 2. An event from modeled CBC searches are preferred over an event from unmodeled Burst searches (see Searches for details on search pipelines). - 3.
-In the case of multiple CBC events, the event with the highest SNR is preferred.
-In the case of multiple Burst events, the event with the lowest false alarm rate (FAR) is preferred.
+- 1. An event from modeled CBC searches are preferred over an event from unmodeled Burst searches (see Searches for details on search pipelines). - 2.
+In the case of multiple CBC events, three-interferometer events are preferred over two-interferometer events, and two-interferometer events are preferred over single-interferometer events. - 3.
+In the case of multiple CBC events with the same number of participating interferometers, the event with the highest SNR is preferred.
+In the case of multiple Burst events, the event with the lowest FAR is preferred.